Then Play On: Composition

 Green, the de facto band leader at the time, delegated half of the songwriting to bandmate Danny Kirwan.
 Music journalist Anthony Bozza remarked that Green "was a very generous band leader in every single way.
 And Peter gave Danny all of that freedom.
 You just don’t hear about things like that".
 Kirwan wrote "Although the Sun is Shining" prior to his tenure in Fleetwood Mac when he was still in his band Boilerhouse.
 The recording attempted on 18 April 1969 went unused until it resurfaced on The Vaudeville Years compilation album in 1998.
 Kirwan revisited "Although the Sun Is Shining" the following month; the fourth and final take was included on Then Play On.

 Whereas Kirwan wrote several of his songs over the span of two years, Green wanted his songs to be more contemporary and progressive.
 "Before the Beginning", a Green composition, was first developed in January 1969 during the recording sessions that later produced the band's "Man of the World" single.
 At the time, "Before the Beginning" was titled "Blues in B flat minor" and was recorded as an instrumental.
 "Showbiz Blues" also emerged from the same recording sessions under the working title "Do You Give a Damn For Me", which Green dedicated to Bukka White, a slide guitar player who was also the cousin of BB King.
 Green wrote the song centered around the fingertapping technique that White utilised and re-recorded the song for the Then Play On sessions later in the summer.
 The final recording that appeared on Then Play On featured less fingertapping than the version from the January recording session.
 Fleetwood overdubbed some tambourine on the new take; the handclaps were recorded by "whoever was in the studio at the time".
 "Show-Biz Blues" was one of the songs that the band recorded during sessions at De Lane Lea Studios from 2 July through 4 July.
 Two takes were completed on the 2 July session, with work resuming the following day, which yielded the master.
-Kirwan's song "My Dream", which at the time was referred to as "Danny's Instrumental", was also completed during those series of sessions.
+Kirwan's song "My Dream", which at the time was referred to as "Danny's Instrumental", was also completed during those sessions.